 There is a temperate Mediterranean feel to the weather, with dry cloudless summers, cool evenings and low humidity, perfect for riding as well as the grapes!
 The horses are well trained and English saddles are used.
 Accommodation along the way is a mix of cosy guest houses.
 Fresh local and often gourmet meals are provided and two vineyard trips are also included.

-Meeting at the ranch for 11am for the start of your adventure over the coming six days.
+Meeting at the ranch for 11am for the start of your adventure over the coming six days - please be dressed ready to ride.
 After meeting your horses, today's ride will wind its way through the vineyards and wine valleys of this region, crossing rolling hills in the picturesque valley of Willamette stopping at one of the vineyards to sample the fruits and labours of this local winemaker.
 Tonight you will stay in McMinnville, in a beautiful Colonial Style home, decorated with antiques and art.
 The bedrooms are individually and tastefully furnished with ensuite bathrooms.

 Breakfast for the next two mornings is anytime between 8:00am and 9:30am.
 Riders will be collected from their accommodation at 11:00am and after saddling the horses at the field they will be trailered to Bob Straub State Park for a day of riding the sand dunes, Nestucca River trail and beach riding.
 Picnic lunch will be brought out to riders in the park.
 Horses and riders will be transported back to Neskowin, the horses are stabled in a field across from the village of Neskowin.

 After breakfast riders will be collected at 10.30 to start the day's riding on the expansive Neskowin beach where there are some great sea rocks and caves.
-Lunch will either be in your apartment, at the field or on the trail depending on the weather.
-After the afternoon ride you will be driven back to the valley to your accommodation for the next two nights in Carlton in Wine Country Cottages.
+Lunch will either be in your apartment, at the field or on the trail depending on the weather. .

 Breakfast in your accommodation and depart for your onward journey.